syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 {% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}

 'Opens an existing presentation.
-Using(pptxDoc As IPresentation = Presentation.Open("Sample.pptx"))
+Using pptxDoc As IPresentation = Presentation.Open("Sample.pptx")
-{
     'Finds all the occurrences of a particular pattern text in the PowerPoint presentation using Regex.
     Dim textSelections As ITextSelection() = pptxDoc.FindAll(new Regex("{[A-Za-z]+}"))
     For Each textSelection As ITextSelection In textSelections 'Gets the found text containing text parts.